Bird Box Buyers Guide

 Where to position a bird nest box?

 Bird nest boxes must protect the inhabitants from predators and the worst of the weather.
 They must provide safe, comfortable environments, otherwise they will not be used.
-Positioning your bird box out of reach of predators such as squirrels, rodents and cats may also leave it exposed to the weather so take your time to find the best location.
+Positioning your bird box out of reach of predators such as squirrels, rodents and cats could also leave it exposed to the weather so take your time to find the best location.

-Some species do have specific requirements for where a box should be sited.
-For example, house martins and swifts’ nests need to be sited under the eaves.
-Please see our product details for particular instructions for different species.
 The box should be left empty as wild birds often bring their own nest material.
 Remember to place nest boxes away from feeders and baths and never disturb the birds once they’re in the box.

 Wherever you position the box, try to ensure that you can still get access to it for maintenance.
 And finally, if possible, try to put it somewhere where you can see it.
 Or invest in a nest box camera, to maximise your enjoyment of watching wild birds in your garden.